Stuart A. Staples: Biography

-Prior to co-founding Tindersticks, Staples played in a band called Asphalt Ribbons, whose final line-up was nearly identical to that of his later band.
+Prior to co-founding Tindersticks, Staples played in a band called Indignant Desert Birds (1983-1987) and thereafter in a band called Asphalt Ribbons, whose final line-up was nearly identical to that of his later band.
 He has released two solo albums: Lucky Dog Recordings 03-04 and Leaving Songs.

 Staples is also active as a film composer.
 He has provided the soundtrack to many of Claire Denis's films, including L'Intrus (2004), White Material (2009), and High Life (2018).
 Tindersticks had previously recorded the music to two other Denis films, Nénette et Boni and Trouble Every Day.
 In 2007 Staples collaborated with David Boulter on the soundtrack to Tot Ziens!
 (We'll meet Again), a short by Belgian director Klaus Verscheure, and he also provided the music for the 2019 film Vers la bataille, the fourth film by Aurélien Vernhes-Lermusiaux.

 In 2017, the British Film Institute released Minute Bodies, a film he directed and scored with Christine Ott and Thomas Belhom of films by the naturalist F. Percy Smith.